TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 **Utilizing existing information to create new Columns**

-  - Extracting Year, Month and Dates from date_added column
+  - Extracting year, month and dates from date_added column

   - Splitting listed_in column and selecting first value as genre